What is a CE mark? And what do you need to look out for?

 Third step

-Find out whether you can check your product yourself for compliance with the regulations or whether you need an independent party to do so.
-The producer or importer can check whether a product meets the requirements, but in some cases it is compulsory to have an independent third party look at it.
-This party is also called a notified body.
-This is especially the case for products with very strict safety requirements.
-If you have a product that has a low safety risk, you can assess it yourself.
+Check whether you are allowed and able to inspect your product for compliance with regulations yourself or if you need an independent party for this.
+The manufacturer or importer can independently verify whether a product meets the requirements, but in some cases, it is mandatory to have a third-party independent entity examine it.
+This entity is also known as a notified body.
+This is especially common for products with very stringent safety requirements.
+If you have a product with a low safety risk, you can assess it yourself.

 Fourth step

-The fourth step is to perform the verification.
-If the result of step three was that you can inspect your product yourself, you can do so in this step.
-If the verification is to be carried out by a notified body, this body will have to carry out the verification in step four.
+The fourth step is to carry out the inspection.
+If in step three, it was determined that you are allowed to inspect your product yourself, you can do so in this step.
+If a notified body is required to conduct the inspection, this entity will need to perform the inspection in step four.

 Fifth step